balancer/balancer-v2-monorepo/audits/README.md

 # Balancer V2 Audits

-This directory the reports of audits performed on Balancer smart contracts by different security firms.
+This directory contains the reports of audits performed on Balancer smart contracts by different security firms.
 See the [deployment repo](https://github.com/balancer/balancer-deployments) for all contract versions and statuses.

 | :warning: | Audits are not a guarantee of correctness.
 Some of the contracts were modified after they were audited.      |